svmelton/edw-mozilla/README.md

 # edw-mozilla
-Resources for the Endangered Data Week project for Mozilla's Open Leaders program
+Hi!
+Here's where I'll be putting resources for the Endangered Data Week project for Mozilla's Open Leaders program.